-Uses - Personnel services is 82% of budget and reflects the usual inflationary increase in salaries as discussed in previous expenditure section plus the backfill for one month of a Sergeant position (transitional plan for retirement), and reclassification of a Sergeant to Lieutenant Position.
+Uses - Personnel services is 82% of budget and reflects the usual inflationary increase in salaries as discussed in previous expenditure section plus the backfill for one month of a Sergeant position (transitional plan for retirement).
 Materials & Services is 18% of budget and the increased reflects the increase focus on the Police Reserve Program, special events driven by contributions, and CENT-eligible police training.
 Capital Outlay reflected the purchase of two police cars in FY 14-15.